 It’s easy to let paperwork pile up when we’re hard at work, but your messy desk may negatively affect nearby coworkers—especially if you’re in an open concept workspace.
 Try to keep your desk as tidy as you would if you were expecting visitors into your home at any moment.
 Coats, sweaters, and purses should be placed in a wardrobe cabinet, while paperwork and files should be neatly tucked away in a filing drawer.

-Whether you’re listening to podcasts or music, make sure you use headphones and that the volume isn’t so loud that all of your neighbors can hear your Justin Beiber obsession.
+Whether you’re listening to podcasts or music, make sure you use headphones and that the volume isn’t so loud all of your neighbors can hear your Justin Bieber obsession.
 The people around you are trying to concentrate on their work, and that’s tough to do with the constant distraction of top 40 hits.

 5. Speak Clearly but Softly

 It’s more than OK to collaborate with your neighbors, but take a quick look at the coworkers around you before launching yourself into a deep, loud conversation.
 If someone nearby is on the phone or is clearly trying to focus on their work, turn your voice down to a whisper or take your conversation elsewhere.